Detection and characterization of targets in complex media using fingerprint matrices: Precision of the localization process

 \section{Precision of the localization process}

-As shown by Desailly and colleagues~\cite{Desailly2015} in the context of ultrasound localization microscopy~\cite{errico_ultrafast_2015}, the transverse and axial localization precision can be expressed by means of the Cram\'{e}r-Rao bound as follows:
+As shown by Desailly and collegues~\cite{Desailly2015} in the context of ultrasound localization microscopy~\cite{errico_ultrafast_2015}, the transverse and axial localization precision can be expressed by means of the Cram\'{e}r-Rao bound as follows:

 and

 where $\sigma_t$ is the standard deviation $\sigma_t$ of echo time estimates.
 This quantity has been derived in a seminal paper by Quazi for a limited bandwidth ($\Delta f \ll f_c$)~\cite{Quazi1981}: